MollsAndHersh/jquery-autosave/readme.md

 ### Save

     $("form").autosave({
         callbacks: {
             save: function(options, formData) {
                 // ...
                 // If your save function contains asynchronous code,
-				// you should return a Boolean 'false' here and call
+                // you should return a Boolean "false" here and call
                 // this.next("save") when your method has finished. return false;
             }
         }
     });

 #### Methods